sap-tutorials/Tutorials/tutorials/sapui5-webide-create-project/sapui5-webide-create-project.md

 ![Activating the SAP Web IDE search pane](new-helloworld-application.png)

-## Additional Information
+## Notes
 [Here is some information on the UI5 folder structure.](https://sapui5.hana.ondemand.com/#docs/guide/003f755d46d34dd1bbce9ffe08c8d46a.html)

 ## Next Steps
  - This tutorial is part of a series.
-The next tutorial is [Configure the Northwind Destination](https://go.sap.com/developer/tutorials/hcp-create-destination.html)
+The next tutorial is part 2: [Configure the Northwind Destination](https://go.sap.com/developer/tutorials/hcp-create-destination.html)